-Lloyd and Murray (2007) reported oscillations of this kind in cells from a variety of organisms (though with some variations from the 40-minute period) and found them to be coupled both to the cell division cycle and to gene expression.
+Lloyd and Murray [2007] reported oscillations of this kind in cells from a variety of organisms (though with some variations from the 40-minute period) and found them to be coupled both to the cell division cycle and to gene expression.
 Specifically, the glycolytic phase of the metabolic cycle (the peak period for the reduced forms NADH and NADPH) coincides with DNA replication and transcription, whereas the oxidative metabolism phase (the peak period for the oxidized forms NADH+ and NADPH+) coincides with the parts of those cycles in which DNA is intact.
-Lloyd and Murray (2007) also proposed a candidate mechanism for the coupling.
+Lloyd and Murray [2007] also proposed a candidate mechanism for the coupling.

 At its core is a reduction-oxidation (redox) cycle that constructs and breaks down disulfide bridges between two molecules of glutathione (or other thiols or small proteins).
-The resulting 40-minute period is robust through a wide range of temperature fluctuations, a phenomenon known as temperature compensation (Murray, Roller, Kuriyama, & Lloyd, 2001).9 Most important, this redox cycle mediates the couplings of interest.
+The resulting 40-minute period is robust through a wide range of temperature fluctuations, a phenomenon known as temperature compensation [Murray et al., 2001].
+Most important, this redox cycle mediates the couplings of interest.
 It links to metabolic pathways via NAD and NADP.
-That it links to DNA transcription (initiating gene expression) is evidenced by their examination of the transcripts of 5329 genes: 650 were maximally expressed during the oxidative phase and 4679 during the reductive phase (Murray, Beckmann, & Kitano, 2007).10 It links to DNA replication probabilistically: on any given oscillation only a subset of the cells
+That it links to DNA transcription (initiating gene expression) is evidenced by their examination of the transcripts of 5329 genes: 650 were maximally expressed during the oxidative phase and 4679 during the reductive phase [Murray et al., 2007].
+It links to DNA replication probabilistically: on any given oscillation only a subset of the cells initiate DNA replication (for cell division), but over about 8 hours all cells will replicate their DNA.
+We will return to the potential significance of this coupling in section 4.